jainilvachhani/NewsOverHEAR/README.md

-Created during IEEE Impuslse 2017 Hackathon.
+Created during [IEEE Impuslse 2017](https://ieee-ldce-impulse.hackerearth.com/) Hackathon.
 Won 1st prize.
+Team Name: Carpe_Diem
 Title : NewsOverHEAR

 Idea Abstract : News OverHEAR is powerfully scrapping the web to convey news progressively.
 We also categorised the news for faster access.
 It has features like voice search for processing questions faster, Play/Stop button to build client collaboration, Email based membership to hold clients, Manual searching if there is any occurrence of inaccessibility of microphone due to noise.